 The inflorescence is a tight branched cluster (a cyme) or clusters, as several may form on the upper branches.
 Solitary flowers also occur from the upper leaf stalks.

-Flowers: Each pale yellow 5-parted flower is only 1/3 to 1/2 inch wide with gaps between the 5 petals through which appear the 5 green hairy calyx lobes (sepals) that are longer than the petals.
+Flowers: Each pale yellow 5-parted flower is only 1/3 to 1/2 inch wide with gaps between the 5 yellow petals through which appear the 5 green hairy calyx lobes (sepals) that are longer than the petals.
 Petals are obovate in shape (widest in the center, length about 1.5x the width) and widely spaced.
 Just below the sepals are 5 still longer green spreading bracts that are more triangular shaped.
-The flower has between 10 and 20 stamens with yellow filaments and anthers in a circular pattern around a dome shaped center receptacle containing 60 to 150 carpels with the thread-like styles of the numerous pistils.
+The flower has 15 or 20 stamens with yellow filaments and broad yellow anthers in a circular pattern around a dome shaped center receptacle containing 60 to 150 carpels with the thread-like styles.
 Flowers do not all bloom at once, giving an extended bloom period of a month or more for the plant.

-Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinally properties.
+Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinal properties.
 The species name, norvegica, means "of Norway" and perhaps is a reference to whose settlers brought the plant to North America.
 The old common name of Strawberry Weed is due to the similarity of the leaves of a young plant to the common strawberry.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: - Note the several cymes branching at the top of the dull reddish stem.
-Leaves: 1st photo is a long stalked basal leaf.
+Leaves: 2nd photo is a long stalked basal leaf.
 The shape of that leaf gives the plant its alternate common name of "Strawberry Weed".3rd photo - note the hair on the underside especially on the mid-vein and the double-teeth.